jared-l-smith/jared-l-smith.github.io/_portfolio/false-alerts.md

 However, further research is needed to understand why Cook County's Electronic Monitoring system has such a high rate of false alerts.
 Based on the data I received from the Sheriff’s Office, the minimum rate in a zip code was 90.9 percent.
 Even 60608, the zip code with the highest number of total alerts (n = 24,919), had a false alert rate of 98.37 percent.
 While there is something amiss with the Electronic Monitoring program, my research suggests that building height and density are unlikely to be the cause.

-# Intrested in seeing the full project?
-If you would like to see my full coding workflow, [click this link.](../_portfolio/falsealerts-code.html)